muratpurc/CONTENIDO-plugin-mp_dev_tools/README.md

 - Easy access to the most common client information and paths.
 - Easy access to the most common backend information and paths.
 - Generic properties for modules and plugins.
-- Form elements for selecting categories, articles and content types.
+- Form elements for selecting categories, articles, content types, and upload files.
+- Easy access to ids of selected categories, articles, content types, and upload files.
 - Fully compatible with CONTENIDO >= 4.10.*.
 - Fully compatible with PHP >= 7.0, also with PHP up to 8.2.
 - In summary, an easier way to program modules and plugins for CONTENIDO CMS.

 ## Usage

 1. Download release archive (zip)